pinchepasta/BLESP-v3-SIGINT/README.md

 In BLESP v3 click the ESL Tag Tools icon to switch to ESL Tag Tools app, and inside this app, push the "B" icon to go back to BLESP v3.

+To connect your Bruce/MULTiPASS click [ ext ] and enter the webui credentials.
+This way BLESP can interact with your Cardputer/Flipper/T-Embed and so on, and make it send .ir and .sub files for infrared and subghz attacks, or deploy the payload you created with ESL Tag Tools.

+If you want to connect or use a linux pc/Raspberry pi, click [ ssh ] and enter target ip and credentials, it opens an ssh connection into the target system.
+For example: you can trigger actions with RPITX and send subghz, pocsag and sstv commands/files with just your phone and a Raspberry Pi.

 ---